chguenther/ai-case-study/README.md

 * The increase in HCC value is fully supported by clinical evidence which the solution references in the patient record.

 > [!Note]
-> Unfortunately, the author was unable to independently verify these results or determine how these results compare with competitors results beyond what is described in section [Competitors and Competitive Advantage](#competitors-and-competitive-advantage) above.
+> Unfortunately, the author was unable to independently verify these results or determine how these results compare with competitors' results beyond what is described in section [Competitors and Competitive Advantage](#competitors-and-competitive-advantage) above.

 ## Recommendations